Chart Color Schemes

 Hampton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Hampton's dwelling structure, as per the latest Census, consisted of 61.0% houses and 39.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 62.6% houses and 37.4% other dwellings.
-Home ownership in Hampton was at 38.1%, with the rest being mortgaged (35.4%) or rented (26.6%).
-The median monthly mortgage repayment in Hampton was $3,000, aligning with Melbourne metro's average.
-However, the median weekly rent figure was $471 compared to Melbourne metro's $520.
+Hampton's dwelling structure, as per the latest Census, consisted of 61.0% houses and 39.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 62.6% houses and 37.4% other dwellings.
+Home ownership in Hampton stood at 38.1%, with mortgaged dwellings at 35.4% and rented ones at 26.6%.
+The median monthly mortgage repayment was $3,000, aligning with Melbourne metro's average, while the median weekly rent was $471 compared to Melbourne metro's $3,000 and $520 respectively.
 Nationally, Hampton's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing